 Aetna modified CPB 0738 covering upper gastrointestinal endoscopy and GI biopsy, effective October 31, 2025.
-Here's what billing teams need to act on before that date.
+Here's what billing teams need to do.

 Field Detail